xin-huang/SeleDiff/README.md

         YRI CHS 5000
         CEU CHS 3000

-The first two columns are the population IDs, and the third column is the divergence time of the two populations.
+The first two columns are the population IDs, and the third column is the divergence times of the two populations.

 ## Output File